knzai/zola-deploy-action/README.md

  push:
   branches:
    - main

 jobs:
   build:
-    name: Publish site
     runs-on: ubuntu-latest
     steps:
-    - name: Checkout main
-      uses: actions/checkout@v4
-    - name: Build and deploy
-      uses: shalzz/zola-deploy-action@v0.19.1
+    - uses: shalzz/zola-deploy-action@master
-      env:
-        GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-This example will build and deploy to gh-pages branch on a push to the main branch,
+This example will build and deploy to gh-pages branch on a push to the main branch (while passing some more inputs)
 and it will build only on pull requests.
 ```
 name: Zola on GitHub Pages